-Our aspiration is to share the greatest thoughts and achievements of humankind.
+At the Island School it is our aspiration to share the greatest thoughts and achievements of humankind.
 We will inspire our students by standing on the shoulders of giants and encourage them at every opportunity to take in the view of all that humanity has achieved.
 Whilst not every student can become great when measured against the achievements of others it is our aspiration that each student be their best when measured against themselves.

-Upon entering the school visitors will be struck by the overwhelmingly supportive nature of the school.
+Upon entering the Island Free School visitors will be struck by the overwhelmingly supportive nature of the school.
 Guests will be met by students and staff who are obviously proud of their school and its principles.
 All lessons that are seen will be delivered by outstanding professionals who are sharing their love of learning with their students.
 As one moves around the calm and focused classrooms the strong bond between staff and students will be abundantly clear both in the attitude of respect and the collaboration in learning.
 Where-ever one looks there will be recognition of the achievements and the aspirations of our students and our staff.